neilblom/wordlist-writer/docs/Glossary.md

 ### **Master List**
 A per‑language list stored in Supabase that tracks every lemma the user has ever used across all projects.
 Used to build long‑term vocabulary profiles.
+Frontend array of word objects used for UI rendering.
+Must be converted to/from Supabase rows.

 ---